TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-generalloganalytics-armtemplatedeploymentissues.md

 cloudEnvironments="Public, Fairfax"
 />

-# ARM template deployment issues
+# Workspace ARM template deployment issues
 Workspace deployment at scale can be made easier with ARM template using PowerShell or CLI.

 ## **Recommended steps**<br>